What is Tasigna?

 Take this medicine with a full glass of water.
 Swallow the capsule whole.

-To make swallowing easier, you may open the Tasigna capsule and sprinkle the medicine into no more than 1 teaspoon of applesauce.
+If you cannot swallow a capsule whole you may open the capsule and sprinkle the medicine into no more than 1 teaspoon of applesauce.
 Swallow right away without chewing.
 Do not save the mixture for later use.

 Tasigna is to be taken long-term.
-You should not stop using this medicine suddenly.
-Stopping suddenly may make your condition worse.
+You should not stop using this medicine unless your doctor tells you to.

-Tasigna can lower blood cells that help your body fight infections and help your blood to clot.
+Tasigna can lower blood cells that help your body fight infections.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.

-Your heart function may be checked with an electrocardiograph or ECG (sometimes called an EKG).
+Nilotinib can cause a serious heart problem.
+Your heart function may be checked with an electrocardiograph or ECG (sometimes called an EKG) before and during your treatment with this medicine.

 Store at room temperature away from moisture and heat.